emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authenticate TEAP servers if at all possible.
 Authenticating the server means that a client can be provisioned securely with no chance of an attacker eaves-dropping on the connection.

+Note that server unauthenticated provisioning can only use anonymous cipher suites in TLS 1.2 and earlier.
+These cipher suites have been deprecated in TLS 1.3 ({{RFC8446}} Section C.2).
+For TLS 1.3, the server MUST provide a certificate, and the peer performs server unauthenticated provisioning by not validating the certificate chain or any of its contents.

 ### Channel Binding